thunkable/docs-thunkable-com/ios/publish.md

 ### 4 / When you are ready to publish, select ![](/assets/publish-ios.png) and enter your Apple credentials \(same as your Apple Developer Program membership ID\).
 You will get an email from iTunesConnect when the app has been submitted![](/assets/publish-ios-fig-2.png)![](/assets/publish-ios-fig-3.png)If you're app has been successfully uploaded, it should appear in your iTunesConnect account like below:

+### You can see all your Builds when clicking on the TestFlight tab as shown below:

 ---

 ### 5 / Follow the instructions on iTunesConnect to submit your app for review

+Fill in all required App Information including Privacy Policy url, Screenshots for iPhone and iPad \(if relevant\), Promotional Text, Description, App Store Icon.

+You'll have to select the Build version.

+Submit for Review

 ---